 Where to start: our favourite beginners workouts

-If you’re new to the gym and not sure where to start, don’t worry!
+If you’re new to the gym and not sure where to start, then you're in the right place.
 We’ve put together a variety of beginner-friendly gym workouts you can try to help get you started.
-Whether it’s building your overall strength, targeting particular muscle groups or improving your cardio fitness - check out the workouts below for some inspiration.
+Whether it’s building your overall strength, targeting particular muscle groups or improving your cardio fitness, these workouts will help with your goals.
+Check out the workouts below for some inspiration.

-Make sure to warm up properly before the workout and cool down once you've completed the workout and please consult your doctor before starting a new exercise programme.
+Make sure to warm up properly you start the workout and cool down once you've finished - this will help to prevent injuries and soreness!
+If you have any health or injury concerns then please consult your doctor before starting a new exercise programme.

 You can find out more about warming up and cooling down with our guide.

-Improve your core strength with this ab routine.
-All you need for this exercise is a mat.
+Improve your core strength with this beginner-friendly, no equipment ab workout - all you need is a mat!

 Discover even more ab workouts on our blog.

 Develop your overall upper body strength with this workout which targets your chest, shoulders, back and arms.
-For this exercise, you will need access to a lat pulldown machine, seated row machine, dumbbells and a mat.
+For this exercise, you will need access to a lat pulldown machine, cable machine, dumbbells, and a mat.

 - Lat pulldown.
 Perform 10 reps.
 Rest 1 minute.
 Complete 4 sets.

-- Floor press.
+- Dumbbell floor press.
 Perform 10 reps.
 Rest 1 minute.
 Complete 3 sets.

-- Seated row machine.
+- Seated cable rows.
 Perform 10 reps.
 Rest 1 minute.
 Complete 4 sets.

 - Lateral raises.
 Perform 10 reps.
 Rest 1 minute.
 Complete 3 sets.